reactioncommerce/reaction-docs/developer/architecture/schemas.md

 # Schemas
-Schemas are implemented in the [reactioncommerce:reaction-schemas](https://github.com/reactioncommerce/reaction/tree/development/packages/reaction-schemas) package.
+Schemas are implemented by the [reactioncommerce:reaction-schemas](https://github.com/reactioncommerce/reaction/tree/development/packages/reaction-schemas) package.

 Schemas use the [simple-schema](https://github.com/aldeed/meteor-simple-schema) package.

+> A simple, reactive schema validation package for Meteor.
+It's used by the Collection2 and AutoForm packages, but you can use it by itself, too.

 _Example Schema Definition_